Introduction

 Under the following circumstances, Macao SAR non-permanent residents are required to re-enrol before they can continue to use the Hong Kong e-Channel service:

-- Expiry of the enrolment validity specified on the enrolment notice;
+- The enrolment validity stated on the enrolment notice has expired;

-- Modification of information (e.g. personal data) provided during previous enrolment for the e-Channel service;
+- Change of information (e.g. personal data) declared for the enrolment for e-Channel service;

-- Renewal of the Macao SAR Non-Permanent Resident Identity Card or the “Visit Permit for Residents of Macao SAR to Hong Kong SAR”;
+- Macao SAR Non-Permanent Resident Identity Card or the “Visit Permit for Residents of Macao SAR to Hong Kong SAR” has been replaced;

-- Macao SAR Permanent Resident Card is obtained.
+- Macao SAR Permanent Resident Card has been obtained.

 -